install gensim if you haven't already (you can also do it without `uv`, but why would you? uv is fantastic)

 - Verify your derived formula using vectors \(\vec{u} = (3, 4)\) and \(\vec{v} = (1, 0)\)

-In high-dimensional spaces (common in ML), our intuition about geometry can be misleading.
+In high-dimensional spaces (common in ML), our intuition about geometry can be misleading (we will explore this later).

 Consider the unit sphere in \(\mathbb{R}^n\) (all vectors with norm 1):